sockysec/Telerecon/README.md

 # Example Targeting Workflow

 **Directory creation** - Telerecon allows you to search across multiple channels and groups for a target user's activity/posts.
 However, this requires the creation of a directory of target Telegram channels to search across (Ex.
 This may be all chats in a geographic area or a target ideological grouping.).
 If you know the URLs of specific channels, you can manually create your own directory by simply making a csv/txt file with the list of target Telegram URL's on each line.
 Option '6' can allow you to scrape URLs from pre-existing Telegram directories (i.e. nzdirectory) to quickly build a list.
 Option '7' utilizes exploratory forward mapping to discover related channels/chat groups and produce a list.
-Option '8' can be used for a more comprehensive list.
+Option '8' can be used for a more comprehensive list. **This file must be placed in the primary Telerecon directory**.

 Targeting
 1. Run launcher.py